ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Provide command to parser different than the command run
 -----------------------------------------------------------

-In the case the command run doesn’t match the command the parser is expecting, it can be provided directly
+In the case the command run does not match the command the parser is expecting, it can be provided directly

 .. code-block:: yaml